Browsing Category

 Dr Adrian Fawcett, BSc (Hons), MBA – Chairman

-BMI Healthcare had over 70 hospitals with over 7,000 consultant surgeons– and it provided experience for hundreds of thousands of patients.
-From this, we grew to realise that it is often the simplest and the most common health issues that can be most emotionally challenging and disabling.
-The things that you don’t talk about, and that are not easily observed, like bladder and bowel complications, are often endured by ‘silent sufferers’.
-Breaking down the preconceptions and opening up the conversation are the areas we need to lend most support and pay most attention to.
+BMI Healthcare had over 70 hospitals with over 7,000 consultant surgeons, and provided care for hundreds of thousands of patients.
+We experienced that it is often the the most common health issues that can be most emotionally challenging and disabling.
+The things that we don’t talk about that are not easily observed, like bladder and bowel complications are often endured by ‘silent sufferers’.

 Jo Umbers – Managing Director & Commercial Lead

-Corporate background leading teams, and consumer analysis.
-I became interested in the bladder and bowel forum during the time my father was diagnosed with Bladder Cancer and we were searching for relevant and helpful information online.
+Jo has a corporate background leading teams, and evaluating consumer data for investors and companies.
+She became interested in the bladder and bowel forum during the time her father was diagnosed with Bladder Cancer and the family were searching for relevant and helpful information online.

 Gemma Savory – Community Marketing Manager